NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 }
 ```

-When you generate this plot it will look good, but not perfect.
+When you generate this plot it will look close to what we want, but not perfect.
 Specifically, the genes are rather far from the axes, and the gene names are a little small.

 {% include image-modal.html link="practical_assets/27-circos-imperfect.png" %}

-To fix this, we can remove the chromosome label since there's only one chromosome (or if you like the label set the chr label's **track.height** to a very small number), then increase the variable **cex** in the command for **circos.genomicLabels**.
+To fix this, we can remove the chromosome label since there's only one chromosome (or if you like the label set the chr label's **track.height** variable to a very small number), then increase the variable **cex** in the command for **circos.genomicLabels**.
 Here's the final code:

 ```R
 # Clear any previous plot and initialize the Circos